-When a student wants to host a visitor to their room, their first step is to request permission from the House Parent on duty.
-Once permission is received, the visiting student may enter the dorm and the hosting student may bring the visitor to their room.
-THE DOOR MUST BE OPEN AT ALL TIMES while a visitor is present.
+When a student wants to host a visitor, their first step is to request permission from the House Parent on duty.
+Once permission is received, the visiting student may enter the dorm and the hosting student may bring the visitor to the common room, or to their room, depending on privilege level.
+For those who host students in their rooms, THE DOOR MUST BE OPEN AT ALL TIMES while a visitor is present.
 The host should not leave the visitor for any reason during their stay, and when the host leaves, the visitor is required to leave as well.

-Visitation is a privilege: having lights off, physical contact, or not being visible in the room will result in being asked to leave.
+Visitation is a privilege: having lights off, physical contact, or not being visible in the room will result in the visitation ending.
 The House Parent has discretion to remove any visitor from the dorm at any time, and both parties will receive a strike for visitation infraction.